-In a development that seems all-too-common for DC Comics movies these days, there’s turmoil surrounding the sequel to Joker, starring Joaquin Phoenix.
-According to a story from The Direct (citing an original report by the subscription-based site The Ankler), Warner Brothers doesn’t even have a script for the sequel.
-Despite being more than two years removed from the original’s release date, development on the sequel is basically at a standstill.
+In a development that seems all-too-common for DC Comics movies these days, there was turmoil surrounding the sequel to Joker, starring Joaquin Phoenix.
+According to a story from The Direct (citing an original report by the subscription-based site The Ankler), Warner Brothers didn’t even have a script for Joker 2.
+Despite being more than two years removed from the original’s release date, development on the sequel was basically at a standstill.

-Speaking of Joaquin Phoenix, even the Joker himself has his doubts about the film’s future.
+Speaking of Joaquin Phoenix, even the Joker himself had his doubts about Joker 2’s future.
 The actor has never made a sequel in his entire career, although he has stated he is open to reprising the role of Arthur Fleck.
 However, in an interview last fall, he wondered if a sequel was necessary.
 “I mean, I dunno.
 From when we were shooting, we started to —you know, uhh, this is an interesting guy.
 There are some things we could do with this guy and could [explore] further.
 But as to whether we actually will?
 I don’t know,” he said.

 Joker surprised many upon its release in 2019.
 Its R-rated take on the classic Batman villain was a critical and commercial success, earning 11 Academy Award nominations (including Best Picture) and winning two, including a Best Actor Oscar for Joaquin Phoenix.
 It raked in over a billion dollars at the box office, on a production budget of only $55 million, a fraction of what many comic book movies cost to make these days.
 It became the highest-grossing R-rated film of all time, continuing a trend of success for adult-oriented comic book movies like Marvel’s Deadpool.
 While Warner was quick to greenlight a sequel, there has been little evidence of the movie taking any steps towards production.